 The cooking process of Maqluba comprises so many steps but the end result will give you the taste of this hard work.
-I was used to making traditional style of maqluba at home but my flavor change a bit after trying maqluba in different restaurants in middle eastern region.
-In Dubai, I have tried this dish in an Iraqi restaurant and it was superb in taste but the look was different as compared to Syrian, Lebanese, and Jordanian maqluba.
-Last year, I have tried huge pot maqluba in a food exhibition prepared by Syrian chefs and it was awesome not only in taste but also the presentation and look of all the layers was beautifully crafted.
+I was used to making the traditional style of maqluba at home but my flavor change a bit after trying maqluba in different restaurants in the middle eastern region.
+In Dubai, I tried this dish in an Iraqi restaurant and it was superb in taste but the look was different as compared to Syrian, Lebanese, and Jordanian maqluba.
+Last year, I have tried a huge pot maqluba in a food exhibition prepared by Syrian chefs and it was awesome not only in taste but also the presentation and look of all the layers was beautifully crafted.

 I am comfortable in titanium nonstick pots as nothing sticks on the base and flipping is much easier and more convenient.
 The size of pot is also very important to take out rice in a perfect upside down position.
 If the pot is big then flipping may break the rice formation so it’s recommended to use the pot that is according to your rice size.
 The shape of maqluba after upside down all depends upon the size, length, and width of your pot.
 Stacking layers in a narrow or tall pot will give you a tall look of Maqluba.
 In the same way, the wider and small pot will execute the parabola form.
 So you can play with the shape of Maqluba (upside down) by adapting the pot according to the quantity of rice.

 Traditionally the vegetable layer of maqluba is prepared with the stir fried eggplant, potato, onion, cauliflower, and capsicum.
 I also used slices of tomatoes as it tastes so good with rice.
 If you want to add more variations in veggies then carrots and zucchini could be a great idea.